 In a class action, one or more plaintiffs (the “lead” plaintiff) bring a lawsuit on behalf of a larger group of people, collectively called a “class.”

-The plaintiff must obtain approval from the court (“class certification“) in order to file a class action.
+The plaintiff must obtain approval from the court (“class certification“) in order to bring a class action.
 Once the court has certified a class, all identified individuals who have been harmed by the defendant(s) will have their potential claims resolved by the lawsuit unless they elect affirmatively to “opt out” of the class.2

 Our Nevada personal injury lawyers can help you determine whether a class action is in your best interest, or whether you would be better off pursuing another form of relief.
 If a class action is warranted, we know how to present the best arguments for gaining class certification.